 I realized recently that I had never taken a single picture of Bevo Mill, the iconic former Anheuser-Busch corporate restaurant at Gravois and Morganford.
 Legend has always stated that the Busches dined at the restaurant on their way out to… Continue Reading

+Update: The Applebee’s has closed.
 This wonderful building on the northwest corner of Kingshighway and Chippewa is the remaining reminder that four buildings once graced this important intersection in South City.
-Instead, the other corners have become a wasteland of parking that detracts and diminishes… Continue Reading
+Instead, the other corners have become a wasteland of… Continue Reading

 Read more about the great school buildings of St. Louis here, at Built St. Louis.